lemoncodes237/chefs-dream/README.md

 Please report bugs.
 For details on current bugs, please refer to the [bugs](https://github.com/lemoncodes237/chefs-dream/blob/main/BUGS.md) file.

 ## Credits
-Datapack created by *
+Datapack created by YJMinecraft

-Resourcepack created by *
+Resourcepack created by masterliv531

 ## License
-The required resource pack modifies some textures from the Croptopia mod under the MIT License.
+The required resource pack utilizes some textures from the Croptopia mod under the MIT License.